ManasGupta7564/Bulldozer-Price-Prediction-model/README.md

 For more on the evaluation of this project check : https://www.kaggle.com/c/bluebook-for-bulldozers/overview/evaluation

 **Note :** The goal for most regression evalution metrics is to minimize the error .
-For example , our goal for this project will be to build a mlachine learning model whic minimises RMSLE.
+For example , our goal for this project will be to build a machine learning model which minimises RMSLE.

 ## 4. Features

-Kaggle provides a data dictionary detailing all of the featurews of the dataset.
+Kaggle provides a data dictionary detailing all of the features of the dataset.
 You can view this data dictionary on google sheets:

 # Key Steps